Guta-12/ETS0594-15/python/README.md

 Returns True if all characters in the string are digits (0-9).
 # str.isalnum()
 Returns True if all characters in the string are either letters or digits (no spaces or special characters).
+# str.isspace()
+This method checks if a string consists only of whitespace characters (spaces, tabs, newlines, etc.).
+It returns True if all characters in the string are whitespace and False otherwise.
+# str.format()
+The .format() method is used to insert values into a string using placeholders ({}).
+It is a flexible way to format strings.
+# f-strings ()
+f-strings provide an even more convenient way to format strings by using f"" before the string and embedding expressions inside {}.